stamat/youtube-background/README.md

 Since it's creation it has evolved to support Vimeo and video files as well.
 Numerous features were added out of necessity on other projects or by community requests.

 After numerous iterations and is now a fully fledged ES module that can be used with or without jQuery.
 It is also available as a standalone script.

-P.S.

-The future development of this project will most probably be moved to a new repo and going towards a custom element implementation (this is a maybe, I kinda like the factory class) and completely excluding jQuery.
-The goal will be to stay focused on the primary use case but to provide an extensive API for possible extensions.

 ## Features